darinz/DL/03_Learning_Process/04_optimization_algorithms.md

 # Optimization Algorithms in Deep Learning

-Optimization algorithms are the engines that drive neural network training by updating model parameters to minimize the loss function.
-The choice of optimizer significantly impacts training speed, convergence, and final model performance.
+> **Key Insight:** Optimization algorithms are the engines that drive neural network learning.
+The right optimizer can mean the difference between a model that converges quickly and one that never learns at all.

+---

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Gradient Descent Fundamentals](#gradient-descent-fundamentals)
 3. [Stochastic Gradient Descent (SGD)](#stochastic-gradient-descent-sgd)